Error correction in short time steps during the application of quantum gates: Conclusions

 Moreover, in this process we have demonstrated how the small-step method can be used to reduce the probability of even correctable errors, thus increasing the speed of the computation; and have presented a simulation method for the non-physical Hamiltonians that can be used independently of the error correction.

 The main phenomenon of protection of quantum codes by repeated measurement, however, is not entirely unexpected: a syndrome measurement performed in close intervals restricts the probability of an error happening~\cite{Erez2004}.
-Research by our group~\cite{Brasil} suggests that the limit of measurements performed continuously while the errors occur may protect even more effectively the qubits.
+Other studies of continuous error correction \cite{Zurek} (and some related work from our group \cite{Brasil}) suggest that the limit of measurements performed continuously while the errors occur may protect even more effectively the qubits.